Frequently asked questions

 Orthology will verify your coverage and we encourage you to check your benefits with your insurance company as well.
 It is the responsibility of each individual to be informed of their own insurance benefits.
 Your insurance will be billed for the services rendered during the appointment.
 Once the claim is processed, your insurance will inform us of any patient responsibility.
 If the explanation of benefits (EOB) from your insurance states an amount due as patient responsibility, a statement will be sent of the amount indicated by your health insurance.

+Yes.
 For Minnesota payments: Click here